Invictus321/C-Sharp-AWS-Lambda-Example/README.md

 Upload this zip file to AWS Lambda

-The handler function should be "lambda::lambda.Hello::MyHandler"
+The handler function should be "LambdaExample::lambda.Hello::MyHandler"

 Sample lambda test data: